 Ultimately, however, the attack failed in its strategic goals.
 Though it was a stunning blow, the Japanese failed to take out fuel depots, dry docks, and other facilities which were critical to the American war effort.
 The loss of a few battleships would prove less consequential than expected in a conflict increasingly fought from the decks of aircraft carriers many miles apart.

-(Photo credit: AP / US Navy National Museum of Aviation / Hulton Archive / Getty Images).
+(Photo credit: AP / US Navy National Museum of Aviation / Hulton Archive / Getty Images / Library of Congress).